vastbinderj/vastbinderj.github.io/source/_posts/2014-03-14-debugging-a-homebrew-failed-install.markdown

 $ brew install bzr
 ```

 And I was met with a successful install.
-If you find your way here, I hope
+Relief!

-this helps you along your path when debugging a failed Homebrew install.
-A
+If you find your way here, I hope this helps you along your path when debugging
-special thanks to the [Homebrew team](https://github.com/Homebrew) for working
+a failed Homebrew install.
+A special thanks to the [Homebrew team](https://github.com/Homebrew)
-hard to provide a great product and even better service!
+for working hard to provide a great product and even better service!